-The principal object and activity of charitable company is the operation of St. John's Primary Academy, to provide education for students of different abilities between the ages of 4 and 11.
+The principal object and activity of the charitable company is the operation of St. John's Primary Academy, to provide education for students of different abilities between the ages of 4 and 11.
 In accordance with the Articles of Association, the Charitable Company has adapted a 'Scheme of Government' approved by the Secretary of State for Education.
-The school was judged as "Good" at the most recent inspection, March 2017.
-This reflects very well on the school's highly effective partnership between staff, students, parents and the wider community all of whom are working together to deliver high quality education that St. John's Primary Academy is renowned for.
+The school has a highly effective partnership between staff, students, parents and the wider community all of whom are working together to deliver high quality education.
 At St. John's we always put children first; this aim is at the heart of our vision.
 Every child is unique.
 Every child deserves the opportunity to be happy, feel valued and experience success.
 We pride ourselves in providing a caring friendly environment where it is possible to know all our children and their families.
 We believe that every child is different, yet equally important and valued.
 We aim to give the highest priority to academic excellence through a broad based, balanced and exciting creative curriculum.
 We aim to nurture happy confident children with enquiring minds who learn to succeed and to contribute to their class, their school environment and the wider community.
 As an academy, the school now has autonomy to work in partnership with other schools and is committed to sharing its expertise in as many ways as possible.
-As was quoted by a parent in our most recent Ofsted report: "St. John's is a great school".